-In some cases the WWII Navy official military personnel file will not have a photograph of the WWII Navy veteran.
+In some cases, the WWII Navy official military personnel file will not have a photograph of the WWII Navy veteran.
 There are a number of reasons that your WWII Navy veteran’s official military personnel file might not contain a photo.
-Since the WWII Navy brick O.M.P.F. was carried from ship to ship and station to station with the naval veteran, a WWII Navy veteran who was aboard a ship which sank during WWII would have been lost along with all of the paperwork and images in their official military personnel file.
+Since the WWII Navy brick O.M.P.F. was carried from ship to ship and station to station with the naval veteran, a WWII Navy veteran who was aboard a ship that sank during WWII would have been lost along with all of the paperwork and images in their official military personnel file.
 The photo negatives are small and often were left loose inside of the Navy official military personnel file folders.
 Sometimes when a photo negative is missing from a WWII official military personnel file it is simply because it slipped out of the personnel folder at some point and was lost.

 For researchers interested in learning more about archived images from WWII, the National Archives has a good write up on it’s WWII photographic collection here: WWII Period Photos at the National Archives

-To request your WWII veteran’s Navy photo you will need their full name, date of birth and serial number if known.
-If you are unable to travel to the archives to view a WWII navy official military personnel file in person, it may be useful to hire a company which specializes in this work such as Golden Arrow Research.
+To request your WWII veteran’s Navy photo you will need their full name, date of birth, and serial number if known.
+If you are unable to travel to the archives to view a WWII navy official military personnel file in person, it may be useful to hire a company that specializes in this work such as Golden Arrow Research.
 In most cases hiring an expert to scan your ancestor’s WWII Navy official military personnel file and WWII period photo is less expensive than the cost of travel and lodging to do the work yourself.
-The high quality scans of your WWII Navy veterans service records which a company like Golden Arrow Research can provide you with are also a draw for hiring a company to do this kind of work.
-High resolution digital scans of your veteran’s complete WWII Navy official military personnel file will allow you to view the records and images in their military service records as if you were handling them in person at the National Archives yourself.
+The high-quality scans of your WWII Navy veterans service records which a company like Golden Arrow Research can provide you with are also a draw for hiring a company to do this kind of work.
+High-resolution digital scans of your veteran’s complete WWII Navy official military personnel file will allow you to view the records and images in their military service records as if you were handling them in person at the National Archives yourself.

 In addition to period photos of WWII Navy veterans, the 20th Century official military personnel files of navy veterans stretching as far back as WWI (or earlier) can also include period photos of veterans.
 Pre-WWII photographs are not as common as those for WWII and later, however you never know what you will find inside of the official military personnel file of your Navy veteran.
 The best way to find out what is inside of their file is to order the military service records of your WWII Navy veteran.
 Happy hunting!